FSGodwinF/Wella-School-Assessment-One/README.md

 Open index.html in your web browser to view the application.

 Usage
-Form Input: Fill out the form fields and click the submit button to add data to the table.
+Form Input: Fill out the form fields, all input fields are required.
-Edit/Delete Data: Use the edit and delete buttons in the table to manage entries.
 Responsive Design: The layout adjusts automatically to fit different screen sizes.
 Contributing
 Contributions are welcome!
 Please follow these steps to contribute: